kdwykleingeld/ngac/README.md

 - epp bnf ngac.txt: bnf grammer notation for event processing patterns

 Installation:
-1) install neo4j 3.3.4
+1) install Neo4j Desktop
-2) create database
+2) create database based on Neo4j 3.3.5
 3) install apoc and graph algorithms plugins
-4) place ngac_nodes.csv and ngac_rels.csv in the Neo4j import directory
+4) place ngac_nodes_v05.csv and ngac_rels_v05.csv in the Neo4j import directory
+5) start database
-5) start neo4j and open browser
+6) start neo4j and open browser (http://localhost:7474)
-6) run the cypher code snippits from the ngac.cql file   (one part at the time) through the browser to create indices, import data, set analytical properties and run some permission queries
+7) run the cypher code snippits from the ngac_v05.cql file   (one part at the time) through the browser to create indices, import data, set analytical properties and run some permission queries - one can store these in the browser

 Create Indices: